martehvi/codepub-container-workshop/01-docker-compose/README.md

 Lets move into the frontend folder.

-1. Start off with building a docker image by running: `docker build -t <image-tag-name> .`
+1. Start off with building a docker image by running: `docker build -t <image-tag-name> -f <docker-filename> .`
    - The `-t` flag provides the image with a tag which is essentially a name for the image.
    - The `.` in the end describes the path to where Docker Engine should find the dockerfile to build the image upon.
+   - The `-f` is used to reference the dockerfile name used in the build.
+This flag is needed when naming the file anything other than the default `dockerfile` value.
 2. Next lets run the image we just built by using: `docker run -p 3000:3000 -t <image-tag-name>`
    - The `-p` flag exposes a port on your local machine and maps it to a port on the docker container.
 The mapping uses the format, `<host-port>:<container-port>`.